Kaban17/vimtex/README.md

 ## Leader Key

-The leader key in this configuration is set to the default `\` (backslash).
+The leader key in this configuration is set to the default ` ` (space).
 Most custom keybindings use this leader key as a prefix.

 ## General Keymaps